 - Four of the world’s top five Electronics Manufacturing Services (EMS) providers

 Singapore has a full suite of activities to meet business requirements; from R&D to manufacturing, supply chain management, logistics, and regional and global headquarters (“HQ”) functions.
-More information about infocomm products manufacturing can also be found here.
+Find out more information about infocomm products manufacturing.

 Singapore offers a business environment with respect for intellectual property, integrity, productivity, and reliability.
 The human capital that Singapore provides is a ready pool of global talent, achieved through actively encouraging globally qualified personnel to work here.
 We welcome talents from all over the world to live, work, study, and visit Singapore.
 Today, Singapore has built up a base of high quality engineering talent to cater to investors' needs.
 Our electronics sector is also constantly upgrading its workforce and anticipating future demand.
 In 2013, the electronics sector accounted for 31% of Singapore's total private sector R&D expenditure.
 This investment will further complement and strengthen the manufacturing and HQ activities here.